bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany!
 I am a full stack engineer and my tech stack is PHP (Laravel), MySQL, Typescript, and React.

-✍️ I am currently learning more about C#.
+✍️ I am currently learning more about Nodejs.

 💼 I am currently looking for a software engineering role (full stack or front end)!